 Priapism is an erection that lasts for four hours or longer, is normally painful, and can cause permanent damage to the penile tissue if it is not addressed immediately.

-All medical professionals should know the basics of priapism, including the time frames, usual treatments, and the consequences of delaying medical attention.
+All medical professionals should know its basics, including the time frames, usual treatments, and the consequences of delaying medical attention.

 Below, we will cover the basics of medication-induced priapism, including what it is, which medications might induce it, how patients can avoid this harmful situation, and how it is normally treated.